Intergenerational Learning Center (ILC) resident Charlotte Zemanek, 87, searches for letter beads with Amelia Stone, 4. Photo credit: JiaYing Grygiel

 8 / 8

-Join ParentMap on a year-long conversation to explore how families and schools can nurture empathy, mindfulness and kindness.
+Join ParentMap in a yearlong conversation to explore how families and schools can nurture empathy, mindfulness and kindness.
+Project sponsored by Community of Mindful Parenting.

 A few years ago, a young boy changed an old man’s life.
 While visiting a senior care living community in West Seattle, the child crawled up into the lap of the elderly resident.
 Instinctively, the man put his arm around the boy to secure him in place — an arm the man hadn’t been able to move in years.